Career Countdown for Seniors

 December: Network, network, network

-- A network is your best job search tool.
-Make a list of everyone you know and make a monthly goal to contact 8-10 people to tell them about what you’re looking for.
+- Make a list of everyone you know and make a monthly goal to contact 8-10 people to tell them about what you’re looking for.

 - Be enthusiastic and don’t talk exclusively about yourself.
 When you ask your neighbor about his company and what he does there, you will get more valuable information than if you ask “Does your company have any openings in my field?”